Adobe InDesign Reviews& Product Details

 Ease of use

-We need to cover InDesign’s ease of use as it will help you understand if it is for you or not.
+We need to cover InDesign’s ease of use as it will help you understand whether it is for you.
 The first thing that you should know is that Adobe InDesign is not for beginners.
-To use it effectively, you need to have some design experience or have previously used Adobe programs.
+To use it effectively, you must have some design experience or previously used Adobe programs.

 EPUB and HTML

-Adobe InDesign offers an easy way to export your designs to ePub and HTML format.
+Adobe InDesign offers an easy way to export your designs to ePub and HTML.
 This means you can create eBooks and export them to Amazon Kindle Create.
 Moreover, you can also use HTML format to publish on the web.

 InDesign offers excellent color support.
-This means you are free to play with colors using tools including Color Picker, Color Panel, Swatches Panel, Control Panel, and Toolbox.
+This means you can play with colors using Color Picker, Color Panel, Swatches Panel, Control Panel, and Toolbox.
 If you want to know the exact color of the design you imported or saw on the web, you can use the Adobe Capture Extension.

 While you get an image editing feature in InDesign, you do not get as powerful a tool as you get on other more refined and powerful software such as Photoshop.
-Here, you get the options to crop images, add textures, add transparency effects, and other effects through the FX panel.
+Here, you can crop images and add textures, transparency effects, and other effects through the FX panel.